Where We’ve Come From and Where We Want to Go

-Or, in our flagship product, among the sample characters is a guy who’s possessed by his sister, taking turns using the body they have to share?
+Or, in our flagship product, among the sample characters is a guy who’s possessed by his sister, taking turns using the body they have to share.
 Another is a shape-shifting robot that’s genderfluid and can change between a male form and a female form and goes by ‘them’, rather than he or her.
 If we dropped them in as NPCs, it wouldn’t feel right.
 These are front-and-center characters a player could pick up and run with, given a background and details to show they’re people.
-Or, in our upcoming game, Keepsakes, the characters are sexless.
+Or, as they are in Keepsakes, the characters are mostly sexless.
 They can be male or female or neither because in this case, gender doesn’t matter.
 They’re toys and dolls, plastic figures and mannequins.
 They can present how they want to present, and put as much importance into that as they wish or ignore gender entirely.

 This isn’t about being “woke” or being a “Social Justice Warrior”.
 This is about accepting that there are people out there who don’t see themselves in gaming, in television, in books, or in movies.
 The world just doesn’t acknowledge them.